caktus/tequila/research.rst

 What is Tequila?

-- it's a collection of Ansible roles
+- it's a collection of reusable Ansible roles
-- it's a wrapper script providing a simplified interface for the ``ansible`` command-line program
+- it's a script providing a simplified interface for the ``ansible`` command-line program

 New Projects